ABOUT STANFORD UNIVERSITY AND RESIDENTIAL & DINING ENTERPRISES:

 Education & Experience:

-Bachelor's degree in a related field and five years of related experience in management of projects with extensive size/complexity and moderate performance risk, including project planning, scheduling, tracking, and budgeting, or combination of education and relevant experience.
+Bachelor's degree in a related field and ten years of progressively responsible, relevant project management experience performing duties similar to those listed above or combination of education and relevant experience.

 Knowledge, Skills and Abilities: